 Data Protection and GDPR

-There are some significant changes to Data Protection legislation coming into effect on 25 May 2018 which will have an impact on how the GAA, at all levels, engages with its members.
-It is important that every GAA Club, and indeed every member, is aware of how these changes in the law will affect the ways in which members’ personal information can be collected and used for GAA purposes.
+Significant changes to Data Protection legislation are in effect since the 25th May 2018.
+The General Data Protection Regulation (GDPR) and the Irish Data Protection Act 2018 have an impact on how the GAA, at all levels, engages with its members.
+It is important that every GAA Club, County, Province, and indeed every member, is aware of how these changes in the law will affect the ways in which Personal Data can be collected and used for GAA purposes.

-• Data Protection legislation is intended to protect the right to privacy of individuals (all of us) and seeks to ensure that Personal Information is used appropriately by third parties that may have it (Data Controllers).
+Data Protection legislation is intended to protect the right to privacy of individuals and seeks to ensure that Personal Data is used appropriately.

-• In essence Data Protection relates to any information that can be used to identify a living person such as Name, Date of Birth, Address, Phone Number, Email address, Membership Number, IP Address, photographs etc
+Personal Data is any information that can be used to identify a living person such as Name, Date of Birth, Address, Phone Number, Email address, Membership Number, IP Address, photographs etc.

 • The legislation sets out rules about how this information (personal Information) can be obtained, how it can be used and how it is stored.